L78k3/grimmora-pages/content/World/Grimmora/Items/Ring of Orris.md

 * **Necromantic Aura:** The ring glows with a faint blue light and radiates necromantic energy.
 * **Unnatural Cold:** It does not just feel cold, but radiates an "intense absence of heat".
-* **Spells:** It grants the attuned wearer the ability to cast **[spirit of death](https://2014.5e.tools/spells.html#spirit%20of%20death_bmt)**.
+* **Spells:** It grants the attuned wearer the ability to cast **[spirit of death](https://2014.5e.tools/spells/spirit-of-death-bmt.html)**.

 ## History & Visions

 We discovered the ring inside a bottle of mead at a tavern in [[Arcadia]]. [[Theren]] identified its necromantic nature and deduced it belonged to [[Orris]], suggesting [[Lavender]] would be best suited to attune to it due to their blood connection.

-Upon attuning, Lavender experienced a harrowing vision of her brother using the ring to strike down enemies and raise them as spirits—including the faces of their own family.
+Upon attuning, Lavender experienced a harrowing vision of her brother using the ring to strike down enemies and raise them as spirits - including the faces of their own family.

 ---
 **Related:** [[Lavender]], [[Orris]], [[Entry 16]]